BrenoSB98/BrenoSB98/README.md

 ## About me
 - I'm interested in sharing what I know and learning what I don't know.
 - I'm studying Information Systems at Universidade Federal Fluminense.
-- In parallel, I take some extra curricular courses to qualify myself more and more.
+In parallel, I take some extra curricular courses to qualify myself more and more.
-- I have C/C++ and Python 3 at an intermediate level.
+- I have Python and SQL (mySQL and PostgreSQL) at an intermediate level.
-- Other languages I'm still learning.
+- Other languages I'm still learning (Java, R, C++ and JavaScript).

 ## My contacts
 - [E-mail](brenosilvabraido1998@gmail.com)